lermchair/mcgarnagle/README.md

 ## What is this?

 - A simple way to optimize [garbled circuits](https://en.wikipedia.org/wiki/Garbled_circuit) with [e-graphs](https://en.wikipedia.org/wiki/E-graph) and equality saturation.
 It uses the [egg](https://egraphs-good.github.io/) crate to handle e-graphs.
 - Garbled circuits have an optimization you can do that allows XOR gates to be free to compute.
+This rewrite boolean circuits to maximize the number of XOR gates.

 ## Does it actually work?